 - Support the groundswell of community interest to expand sites, or nominate and designate new ones;

-- Conduct cooperative research efforts to improve science and management in these living laboratories;
+- Conduct cooperative research to improve science and management in these living laboratories;

-- Utilize new technologies and improve outreach and education efforts that empower Americans to explore “under the surface” of these iconic places;
+- Utilize new technologies and improve outreach and education efforts that empowers Americans to explore “under the surface” of these iconic places;

-- Promote tourism growth and improve the sanctuary visitor experience at key sanctuaries;
+- Promote tourism growth and improve sanctuary visitor experience at key sanctuaries; and

-- Address a backlog of needs for sanctuary vessels, visitor centers, facilities, and signage improvements and ADA compliance; and
+- Address a backlog of needs for sanctuary vessels, visitor centers, facilities, and signage improvements.